-Eating of blue cheese can cause inflammation which can develop anywhere in the body.
-Mostly blue cheese contains 2 highly allergenic substance, which are milk and mold.
-Symptoms caused by blue cheese are the results of inflammation in soft tissue in different parts of the body.
+Eating this cheese can cause inflammation as we know earlier, which can develop anywhere in the body.
+Blue cheese contains highly allergenic substances, which are milk and mold.
+Symptoms that are caused by blue cheese result from inflammation in soft tissue in different parts of the body.

 Blue spots found in cheese are called molds.
-If you are suffering with mold allergic reaction, Ingested mold can cause inflammation in other parts of the body, such as gastrointestinal system & the skin.
+If you are suffering from a mold allergic reaction, the Ingested mold can cause inflammation in other parts of the body, such as the gastrointestinal system & the skin.

 Is it safe to eat blue cheese?